Signing for approval

 When is a signature required?

 Several of Taurus Protect APIs include a signature parameter.
-The most important ones to consider are the following:
+The most important ones are the following:

 Approving a transaction request